thelfer/MFrontGallery/docs/web/index.md

   [This page](creating-derived-project.html) describes how to create a derived project based on the same infrastructure as the `MFrontGallery`.
-- a documentation of best practices to handle material knowledge implemented using `MFront` implementations
+- A documentation of [best practices](best-pratices.html) to handle material knowledge implemented using `MFront` implementations.
-- a set of high-quality `MFront` implementations.
+- A set of high-quality `MFront` implementations.

 Section @sec:mfm:introduction:statement_of_need discusses why a new approach to material knowledge management is needed in the context of